Disability insurance is one of the best ways to protect your income, your assets, and your financial future.

 With this rider, your monthly benefit will automatically increase by four percent each year for a maximum of five years.

 Ameritas is an excellent option for physicians looking for an individual disability insurance policy.
-Ameritas also makes it possible for physicians with their own practice to provide a variety of benefits to their employees.
+Ameritas also makes it possible for business owner physicians with a practice to provide a variety of insurance coverage benefits to their employees.

 From retirement plans to dental and vision insurance, Ameritas makes it easy to establish group policies to protect your business and employees.